 When will I hear from someone regarding my appeal?
 It would depend on the complexity of the issue.

-What if I can’t make it to the public hearing, how do I submit a comment?
+What if I can’t make it to a public hearing, how do I submit a comment?
 You may send a letter to the Town Council at the Town of Palm Beach, 360 South County Road, Palm Beach, FL 33480.

 Will my assessment change over the 30-year period?
 The amount may change but it cannot exceed the amount in the notice you received unless circumstances cause us to initiate a new or corrected notice of assessment.

 Can I deduct the assessment from my taxes?
 Assessments are not deductible from your annual income taxes.
 However, the IRS allows assessments for local improvements to be used to increase the cost basis of the property, which may reduce the amount of capital gains tax you pay on the sale of your property.
 (Refer to IRS publications 551, 530 and 17) Please consult with a tax professional to obtain information about your specific property.